In This Article

 Running these seven queries once gives you a snapshot.
 Guardian's continuous monitoring turns that snapshot into a real-time security feed.
 The difference between a one-time audit and ongoing protection is the difference between a photograph and a security camera.

-Guardian's zero-tolerance threat response adds the automated enforcement that manual audits cannot replicate.
-When Entra ID Protection detects a risk event (leaked credentials, impossible travel, anonymous IP sign-in), Guardian's custom automation calls the Microsoft Graph API to revoke all sign-in sessions across every device immediately.
-Combined with Continuous Access Evaluation and Conditional Access risk policies, this response runs 24/7 without waiting for a human analyst to open a ticket.
+Guardian's zero-tolerance threat response (Tokenator) adds the automated enforcement that manual audits cannot replicate.
+When Microsoft Entra ID Protection detects a risk event (leaked credentials, impossible travel, anonymous IP sign-in), Tokenator calls the Microsoft Graph API to revoke the affected user's sign-in sessions across every device immediately.
+Microsoft's Continuous Access Evaluation then terminates active connections within minutes, and the Conditional Access risk policy - deployed by ABT but operating on Microsoft's Identity Protection signal - forces MFA plus a password reset on the next sign-in.
+This response runs 24/7 without waiting for a human analyst to open a ticket.

 Thirty percent of all intrusions in 2024 involved stolen or abused credentials.
 The audit tells you where your gaps are.
 Guardian makes sure the gaps don't come back after you fix them.